nottaro/littleroot/content/11Chemistry/Chromatography.md

 ## Paper Chromatography
 - Used to separate mixtures, especially dyes or pigments
-- Dots of single dyes are placed alongised a dot of the unknown mixture
+- Dots of single dyes are placed alongside a dot of the unknown mixture
-- The solvent si drawn up the paper by capillary a
+- The solvent is drawn up the paper by capillary action
+- As the solvent moves up the paper, the pattern of the single dyes can be compared to that of the unknown mixture